jbialy/qmsg-api/README.md

 - [ ] functional and system tests
 - [ ] deployable in a container

+## method

+The application was built using Flask, Flask-restful and SQLAlchemy.
+Flask provides the base micro-framework while Flask-restful adds API functionality where routes/endpoints can easily be mapped to resources.
+SQLAlchemy provides SQL abstraction (ORM) making database/table provisioning and interaction easy.
+There is no need to write SQL queries, tables are respresented as objects!

 ## installation

 In order to setup the dependencies and test the application locally you will need the following: